-Negative thoughts, such as the examples listed above, can make us feel as though we are never truly enough to change our lives.
+Negative thinking can make us feel as though we are never truly good enough to change our lives.
 Whether we believe that we are not good looking enough, not smart enough, not funny enough, or something in between, we are always right.

 How we see ourselves dictates how we lead our lives.
 This simple truth, while it is currently impacting your reality in a negative way, is actually good news.
 Why?